5 Surprising Landlord Liabilities DC, Virginia & Maryland Rental Owners Must Know

 1. Tenant Dog Bites and Animal-Related Incidents

-Landlords are often surprised to learn they can be held liable for injuries caused by a tenant’s dog—particularly if they knew the dog had a history of aggression or had previously bitten someone.
+Landlords are often surprised to learn they can be held liable for injuries caused by a tenant’s dog — particularly if they knew the dog had a history of aggression or had previously bitten someone.
 Even if you didn’t directly approve the pet, your awareness and failure to act can create legal exposure.

-Risk Mitigation Tips:
+Risk Mitigation Tips

-• Maintain the right to revoke pet privileges if the animal becomes a nuisance or threat.
+• Maintain the right to revoke pet privileges if the animal becomes a nuisance or threat

 2. Criminal Activity on the Premises

-Risk Mitigation Tips:
+Risk Mitigation Tips

 3. Liability for Window Falls and Faulty Screens

-Risk Mitigation Tips:
+Risk Mitigation Tips

 4. Exposure to Secondhand Smoke

-Risk Mitigation Tips:
+Risk Mitigation Tips

 5. Bedbug Infestations and Pest Liability

-Risk Mitigation Tips:
+Risk Mitigation Tips

-Protecting Your Investment Through Prevention
+Protecting Your DC Metro Investment Through Proactive Risk Management

 Home Owner